gloveboxes/Azure-Sphere-Learning-Path/README.md

 Each module assumes you have completed the previous module.

-You are also free to use and modify the code provided in the learning experience for you own projects, commercial or otherwise, no liability accepted.
+You are also free to use and modify the code provided in the learning experience for your own projects, commercial or otherwise, no liability accepted.

 [Home](https://gloveboxes.github.io/Azure-Sphere-Learning-Path/)